 Ben Van Rompuy

-Dr. Ben Van Rompuy is Senior Researcher and consultant at the T.M.C.
-Asser Instituut / Asser International Sports Law Centre (The Hague) and Associated Senior Researcher at the Institute for European Studies and iMinds-SMIT (Brussels).
+Prof. Dr. Ben Van Rompuy is Senior Researcher at the T.M.C.
+Asser Instituut (The Hague), where he heads the ASSER International Sports Law Centre, Professor of Competition policy at the Vrije Universiteit Brussel (VUB), and Associate Senior Researcher at iMinds-SMIT and the Institute for European Studies (VUB).

-His research focuses primarily on the balancing of economic and non-economic values in different areas of international and EU economic law (competition, trade, internal market), with a particular focus on the sports and media sectors.
-He is the author of numerous book chapters and articles on the interplay between sports broadcasting rights and EU (competition) law.
+His research focuses primarily on the balancing of economic and non-economic values in EU (competition) law, with a particular focus on the sports and media sectors.
+He has published widely on a broad range of topics relating to competition/antitrust law, media law, and sports law and regularly acts as a legal expert for media companies, sports associations, athletes, and public authorities.
 His major work is "Economic Efficiency: The Sole Concern of Modern Antitrust Policy?
 Non-efficiency considerations under Article 101 TFEU" (Wolters Kluwer Law & Business 2012).

-He has combined his academic work with education and consultancy activities in different disciplines and geographical locations.
-From 2006 to 2010, he worked as a Ph.D. candidate at the Institute for European Studies/SMIT of the Vrije Universiteit Brussel.
+Ben has combined his academic work with education and consultancy activities in different disciplines and geographical locations.
+From 2006 to 2010, he worked as a Ph.D. candidate at the Institute for European Studies/iMinds-SMIT.
 He held visiting positions at Georgetown University Law Center (Institute of International Economic Law) and New York University.
-He also served as a consultant in international antitrust for the US Federal Trade Commission and continues to act as a research fellow of the American Antitrust Institute (Washington, DC).
+In 2011, he also served as a consultant in international antitrust for the US Federal Trade Commission.

 - Study at IES